Share

 Anatomy and Traits

-At a glance, most members of clade Proteus look indistinguishable from members of the baseline slime mold genus Physarum, aside from invariably massing at least one order of magnitude more than their ancestors; an "individual" Proteus of nearbaseline human intelligence typically masses around 100 kilograms.
+At a glance, most members of clade Proteus are outwardly indistinguishable from members of the baseline slime mold genus Physarum, aside from invariably massing at least one order of magnitude more than their ancestors; an "individual" Proteus of nearbaseline human intelligence typically masses around 100 kilograms.
 If one looks closely, they will also notice that the plasmodial network that makes up the Proteus is not entirely fluid and changeable: among the sprawling, ever-shifting network of tendrils, there is a localized pattern of tubules which remains mostly constant in layout, with minor changes taking place around the periphery.
 This is the "brain" of the Proteus, which generally holds its shape regardless of how the rest of the "body" reconfigures itself.
 When a Proteus needs to move quickly or pass through a narrow opening, this arrangement of tubules will compactify itself into a tight knot, vaguely resembling a slimy vertebrate brain, which is elastic enough to be compressed or jostled without breaking its topology.
 The rest of the plasmodial network is entirely mutable: a Proteus may spread itself out over a large area, its lacy tendrils forming a layer as thin as a sheet of paper, or it may condense itself into a single, viscous blob.
 Like their ancestors, they tend to be very brightly colored, usually being a solid neon yellow or orange in color.

 Like their pre-sophont ancestors, Proteus do not have anything resembling muscles or a skeletal system; the tubules which make up their plasmodia are incapable of pushing, pulling or flexing motions, and their cell membranes are in their default state flexible and fragile (although some cyborgized individuals incorporate nanobots into their structures to enable these types of movements and provide added structural support).
 However, as needed, they are capable of secreting a cell wall made of cellulose to reinforce their membranes and give their tubules greater strength and rigidity; baseline slime molds only exhibit this behavior when producing spores, which are coated in cellulose for protection.
 By directing the growth of their network using signaling molecules called acrasins (this growth can occur at a rate of up to several centimeters per second, an order of magnitude faster than in baseline slime molds) and secreting a thick cell wall around the new growth, they are capable of growing against the force of gravity, and can lift even relatively heavy objects by slowly growing vertical extrusions underneath them, or push objects by growing toward them at a horizontal angle.
 Given enough time, they may even draw their entire body upward into a free-standing form with "legs" and other appendages, capable of a very slow and deliberate walking mode of locomotion, and interacting with their environment using lightweight, honeycombed pseudopods or "hands."
 This is generally considered to be more trouble than it's worth and is rarely done, with the most common use-case being to unnerve nearbaseline humans and members of other sophont terrestrial vertebrate clades, typically for the Proteus' own entertainment.

-Baseline slime molds do not have "senses" in the way that most animals do; instead they exhibit simple behaviors like chemotaxis (movement toward or away from certain chemical triggers), phototaxis (movement toward or away from light of various wavelengths), and durotaxis (preference for substrates of a given hardness or softness).
+Baseline slime molds do not have "senses" in the way that most animals do; instead exhibiting simple behaviors like chemotaxis (movement toward or away from certain chemical triggers), phototaxis (movement toward or away from light of various wavelengths), and durotaxis (preference for substrates of a given hardness or softness).
 In Proteus, these "senses" have all been augmented through the addition of new signaling proteins and pathways, and feed into the central processing hub, allowing them to experience a wider and more nuanced range of stimuli than their ancestors.
 They have also been augmented with specialized mechanoreceptor cells that grant them a vibrational sense, which allows them to "hear" sounds by picking up reverberations in the surfaces they are in contact with.
 If the situation calls for it, they are capable of forming simple "eyes" and "ears," consisting of organized arrays of light- and vibration-sensitive cells, which allow them to take in higher-resolution visual and auditory information; however, as with adopting a standing posture, this is usually seen as not being worth the effort.
-Many individuals have nano-augments that allow them to link with nearby cameras, microphones and speakers, thus enabling them to hold conversations with individuals of other clades; in the absence of these options, a Proteus can arrange its plasmodial network to form words and sentences in order to communicate visually, although this takes time and can be frustratingly slow for an interlocutor as they wait for a response.
+Many individuals have nano-augments that allow them to link with nearby cameras, microphones and speakers, thus enabling them to hold conversations with individuals of other clades.
+In the absence of these options, a Proteus can arrange its plasmodial network to form words and sentences in order to communicate visually, although this takes time and can be frustratingly slow for an interlocutor as they wait for a response.

 Proteus utilize two modes of reproduction.
 Much like their ancestors, they may convert parts of themselves into "fruiting bodies" called sporangia, which produce spores that may be blown by air currents, carried by water or dispersed by insects or other small animals.
 These spores mature into motile haploid (having only a single copy of a given chromosome) gamete cells, which then seek out gametes originating from another Proteus and fuse with them to produce diploid (having two copies of every chromosome) cells.
 The nucleus within each diploid cell then divides, but the cell itself does not, resulting in a single cell that continuously grows larger and contains many nuclei - a syncytium, which forms the basis of a new plasmodium and a new Proteus.
 In baseline slime molds, the plasmodium is the penultimate stage of the life cycle, followed by the formation of sporangia and the subsequent death of the colony, but in Proteus the plasmodium stage lasts indefinitely and sporangia may be produced repeatedly and at will.